ropensci/roweb3/content/blog/2025-11-28-news-november-2025/index.md

 -   Tuesday January 13th, 9:00 Americas Pacific (17:00 UTC), ["Let it go!"](/events/coworking-2026-01/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohost [Yanina Bellini Saibene](/author/yanina-bellini-saibene/).
     -   Spend some time reviewing the forums, Slack workspaces, Newsletters, RSS feeds (etc. etc.) you're subscribed to;
     -   Unsubscribe to all you no longer need (Let it go!);
     -   Meet co-host, Yanina Bellini Saibene, and discuss strategies for this New Year decluttering of your digital (or perhaps not-so-digital) life.
+-   Tuesday February 2nd, 9:00 Australia Western (01:00 UTC), ["Share your Positron setup!"](/events/coworking-2026-02/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohost [Noam Ross](/author/noam-ross/).
+    -   Setup Poistron and explore extensions and custom settings;
+    -   Meet community host, Noam Ross, share how you have set up Positron for your workflow and learn from others.

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

 ## Software :package: